xllvrr/easydl/README.md

 Because of the way the script is coded, the filename needs to be same as the desired stream name/final name of the video.
 Suggestions are made within the script if you wish to do otherwise.

-Similar to the `dl.sh` script, the final videos are formatted as `streamname_timestamp.mkv` and output in the current directory or a directory that you specify.
-If the folder does not exist, the script will create the folder.
+Similar to the `dl.sh` script, the final videos are formatted as `streamname_timestamp.mkv` and output in the current directory.

 ## Things to Note